luoshao23/CFA/level_3/Behavioral_finance_and_capital_market_expectations.md

 It describes the phenomenon whereby people gather some (but not all) available information.

 ### Prospect theory

+The value function is defined by deviations from a reference point and is normally concave for gains (implying risk aversion), convex for losses (risk-seeking), and steeper for losses than for gains (loss aversion).

 > steeper for losses than for gains